kusl/MyAdventure/README.md

 | Donut Shop | 🍩 | $103,680 | $51,840 | 24.0s | 1.12× |
 | Shrimp Boat | 🦐 | $1,244,160 | $622,080 | 96.0s | 1.11× |

 Each additional unit you buy costs more (`base cost × multiplier^owned`).
-Revenue scales linearly with units owned, then gets multiplied by milestone bonuses, post-milestone scaling (past unit 1000), and your angel-investor bonus.
+Revenue scales linearly with units owned, then gets multiplied by milestone bonuses, speed bonuses, post-milestone scaling (past unit 1000), the cross-business speed bonus, and your angel-investor bonus — all compounding together.

 ### Core Mechanics

 - **Click to Run:** Click the ▶ RUN button on a business to start its production cycle.
 When the progress bar fills, you collect revenue.
 - **Buy Units:** Purchase additional units of any business with the BUY button (one at a time).
-- **Buy to Milestone:** Each business card shows a "BUY N→M" button that purchases units in bulk up to the next milestone threshold.
-One click instead of dozens.
+- **Buy to Milestone / Buy Max:** Each business card shows a bulk-buy button.
+While a next revenue milestone exists it reads "BUY N→threshold" and buys exactly the units needed to reach it in one click.
+Once all milestones are reached at 1000 owned, it switches to "BUY MAX (N)" and buys as many units as you can currently afford.
+The button is always visible — it never disappears past 1000 owned.
 - **Hire Managers:** Each business can have a manager (costs 1000× the business's base cost).
 Managers automatically restart production cycles so you don't have to click.
-- **Offline Earnings:** When you close the game and come back, all businesses with managers earn revenue for the time you were away, boosted by your angel investor bonus.
+- **Offline Earnings:** When you close the game and come back, all businesses with managers earn revenue for the time you were away, boosted by your angel investor bonus and the cross-business speed multiplier.

-### Milestone Multipliers
+### Revenue Milestone Multipliers

 Owning certain quantities of a business triggers permanent revenue multipliers that compound multiplicatively: